a-blast/Randy/README.md

 exit()
 ```
 for 100 generated text images, xml annotations, & corresponding strings.

+They will be saved in a local dir named randyhand_data.

+## If you run into errors using the synthesized data with YOLO, please check PyPi and make sure you are running the most recent version.

+#### This repo is still undergoing developement, if you find something that isnt working as expected please open a issue ticket here.

 (for the letter only script, see will_dev and follow the instructions there)